Search now

 Swiss train tickets - everything you need to know

-Train tickets in Switzerland are as varied as the means of transport on offer.
-Get an overview of the most important tickets available and where you can look up the SBB ticket prices.
-In addition, you will learn everything about the Half-Fare Card, the GA, the Supersaver Tickets, the various day tickets, the Family Card and much more.
+Train tickets in Switzerland are just as diverse as the range of transport options.
+Get an overview of the main tickets available and where you can check ticket prices.
+You'll also find out everything about the Half-Fare Card, the General Abonnement, saver tickets, various day passes, the family card, and much more.

 Activities

-In this article, we'll try to give you an overview of the available tickets.
-Because with the right ticket in your pocket, you can save money in Switzerland.
-The most important railway passes for your trip in Switzerland will be discussed in another article.
+In this article, we aim to give you an overview of the available tickets.
+Because having the right ticket can help you save money in Switzerland.
+We cover the most important tourist passes for your Swiss train journey in a separate article.

-Are you ready for an expedition through the thicket?
-Then let's start right away with some basics.
+Ready for an expedition through the thicket?
+Then let’s start with some basics.

-Principle No. 1: One trip - one ticket
+Principle No. 1: One Journey - One Ticket

-In Switzerland, the principle is: one trip, one ticket.
-No matter who you're traveling with.
-For example, if you are traveling from Zurich to Zermatt, you take the SBB (Swiss Federal Railways) from Zurich to Visp.
-In Visp you change to the train of the MGB (Matterhorn Gotthard Bahn) and travel to Zermatt.
-Although you use two different transport companies on your journey, you only pay one, fixed price.
+In Switzerland, it’s simple: one trip, one ticket.
+No matter who you’re traveling with.
+For example, if you’re traveling from Zurich to Zermatt, you take the SBB (Swiss Federal Railways) from Zurich to Visp.
+In Visp, you switch to the MGB (Matterhorn Gotthard Bahn) train and continue to Zermatt.
+Even though you’re using two different transport companies on your journey, you only pay one fixed price.
+This price combines the SBB ticket cost and the MGB ticket cost.

-The same applies if your trip includes a bus or Postbus ride.
-So you can travel from Bern to Heiden in Appenzell Ausserrhoden with only one train ticket.
-To do this, you first travel with the SBB from Bern to St. Gallen and change there to the Postbus.
+The same applies if your trip includes a bus or postbus ride.
+This means you can travel from Bern to Heiden in Appenzell Ausserrhoden with just one train ticket.
+You first take the SBB from Bern to St. Gallen and then switch to the postbus there.

-It gets a bit more complicated if you want to use the local bus network, but we'll get to that later...
+It gets a bit more complicated if you want to use the local bus network, but we’ll cover that later…

 Principle No. 2: Tickets always cost the same